 Your landlord is always responsible for gas safety.

-You don't have to pay council tax if all of your flatmates are students or you are a student living alone.
+You don't have to pay council tax if you and all of your flatmates are full-time students or you are a full-time student living alone.

 You must tell the council you are all students so you can claim a council tax exemption.
 You usually need to get a certificate or a document from your college or university to show to the council.

-If you are a lodger living with your landlord, your landlord is usually responsible for paying council tax.
+If you are a lodger, your landlord is usually responsible for paying council tax.

 Use Shelter's directory to find an adviser in your area.